typex1/draw.io-AWS-icon-updater/README.md

 # draw.io automated AWS icon title insertion

-I use draw.io a lot, and I discovered that it is convenient to have the many AWS icons not only visible by their logos, but also having the titles visible.
+I use draw.io a lot, and I discovered that it is convenient to have the many AWS icons not only visible by their logos, but also having the titles, service names like "DynamoDB" visible underneath the icon.

-To avoid the manual insertion of all AWS icons, I have created a Python script that finds all AWS icons in a draw.io file which do not yet have a title, and it will insert the official title like e.g. "CloudFormation".
+To avoid the manual title insertion of all AWS icons, I have created a Python script that finds all AWS icons in a draw.io file which do not yet have a title, and it will insert the official title like e.g. "CloudFormation".

 Prerequisite: